 And while remote working has become the norm due to current conditions, one Danish company has been on top of it for a few years.
 Pento’s goal is to deliver a payroll system that is more efficient and transparent.
 Companies will have access to a more convenient channel, while workers will benefit from seeing a more in-depth approach to receiving their compensation.

 There are a lot of conversations about the threat of nuclear power.
 However, brilliant minds in Copenhagen are taking a new approach to this, seeing it as a way to innovate things for society.
-Instead of building a threat, nuclear power for Seaborg is a tool to save our planet from being barren.
+Instead of building a threat, for Seaborg, nuclear power is a tool to save our planet from being barren.
 Fossil fuels are among the most unsustainable energy sources, and this company seeks to introduce a more cost-efficient and safer alternative.

 Top Start-up Cities in Denmark